City of Wilmington- A Guide to Natural Gas and Electric Aggregation Programs

-You will continue to receive your bill from your utility providers (AES for electric; Vectren for natural gas).
+You will continue to receive your bill from your utility providers (AES for electric; Centerpoint for natural gas).

-For DP&L customers, you will see a line on your bill indicating your electric is being provided by Energy Harbor.
+For AES/DP&L customers, you will see a line on your bill indicating your electric is being provided by Energy Harbor.

-For Vectren customers, you will see a line on your bill indicating your natural gas is being provided by Volunteer Energy Services.
+For Centerpoint customers, you will see a line on your bill indicating your natural gas is being provided by IGS Energy.

 What if I Live outside the City Limits?

 County resident’s also have access to electric aggregation.
 If you have specific questions about the County Program, please contact the Clinton County Commissioners Office at (937) 382-2103.

-There is no natural gas aggregation program for county residents at this time.
+There is no natural gas aggregation program for township residents at this time.